How To Identify Check Fraud

 COMMON TYPES OF CHECK FRAUD

-Lottery Scam: You receive a check in the mail with a letter notifying you that you won a prize in a local lottery.
-You are told to deposit the check that is included, but due to processing fees, you must send a portion of the funds back to the sender.
-This type of scam is generally associated with counterfeit checks.
+Lottery Scam: A lottery scam involves a mailed check along with a letter notifying the recipient that they have won a prize in a local lottery.
+The letter instructs the recipient to deposit the check but states that due to processing fees, a portion of the funds must be sent back to the sender.
+This type of scam is often associated with counterfeit checks.

-Mail Fraud: Groups of individuals target unsecured mailboxes to intercept sensitive banking information and checks.
-If they can obtain banking information, they can create counterfeit checks.
-If they can intercept checks, they are then able to alter the checks by changing the amount and who the check was made payable to.
+Mail Fraud: Mail fraud involves groups of individuals targeting unsecured mailboxes to intercept sensitive banking information and checks.
+If they obtain bank information, they can create counterfeit checks.
+If they intercept checks, they can alter the checks by changing the amount and the payee.

 CHECK PROCESSING TIME FRAMES

-When you deposit a check, the funds are usually available to you days before the check is fully processed and able to be identified as valid or fraudulent.
-If you deposit a check and send a portion of the funds back to the sender, a couple of days later you may be notified the check was fraudulent and is being returned.
-Now you are responsible for the difference in funds that you have already used from that fraudulent check.
+When a check is deposited, the funds are typically available days before the check is fully processed or verified as valid or fraudulent.
+Therefore, if a check is deposited and a portion of the funds is sent back to the sender, the check may later be identified as fraudulent.
+This makes the depositor responsible for any funds that have already been used from the fraudulent check.

 • Online Banking